gamestabled/OoT3D_Randomizer/README.md

 # OoT3D_Randomizer

 This is an item randomizer for _The Legend of Zelda: Ocarina of Time 3D_ for the Nintendo 3DS.
-The first official release is coming soon!

 * [Building](#building)
 * [Installation](#installation)